qadenz/qadenz.github.io/_docs/validations.md

 description: Making assertions with Conditions and Expectations
 ---

-# Test Validations
+## **Validations**

 Qadenz is built with a versatile and easy to use approach to performing validations against the UI under test.
 The key component of this approach is the inclusion of `Conditions` and `Expectations` (explained [here]({{ site.baseurl }}{% link _docs/conditions-and-expectations.md %})) as evaluation criteria for validations.
 These classes combine Selenium `WebElement` inspections to retrieve the 'actual' state of the UI, with Hamcrest Matchers to provide the 'expected' state, to return a result that represents a passing or failing outcome.

-# Why not Assertions?
+## Why not Assertions?

 Unit testing frameworks such as TestNG or JUnit include assertion functionality as a core component, and are relatively simple to use.
-Being open-ended frameworks, however, indiviudal users may tend to express very similar validations in a variety of different assertions.
+Being open-ended frameworks, however, individual users may tend to express very similar validations in a variety of different assertions.
 This leads to inconsistent coding patterns, and more difficult maintenance of test code.

 Using `Conditions` and `Expectations` allows a team to ensure all contributors are following the same pattern for validations.